WANdisco/fusion-docker-compose/README.md

 ### UI Access
 Fusion User Interfaces available on http://localhost:8083 for HDP and http://localhost:8583 for ADLS Gen2 with default username and password admin/admin.

+### Ensure The Proper License Is Being Used
+By default, this repository contains a trial license key for trying out the WANdisco FUsion platform.
+Once the software is purchased, this license can be swapped out with the license for your copy by replacing the file at `./fusion-common/license.key`.

 ## License
 This repository is Apache 2.0 licensed.
 Please see `./LICENSE` for more information.